-John Smyth's 1612 "Propositions and Conclusions ..." was, according to William Lumpkin, "perhaps the first confession of faith of modern times to demand freedom of conscience and separation of church and state."6 Said Smyth, "... the magistrate is not by virtue of his office to meddle with religion, or matters of conscience, to force or compel men to this or that form of religion, or doctrine: but to leave Christian religion free, to every man's conscience ... for Christ only is the king, and lawgiver of the church and conscience (James 4:12)."7 our lord the King hath no more power over their consciences then ours, and that is none at all: for our Lord the King is but an earthly King, and if the Kings people be obedient & true subjects, obeying all humane lawes made by the King, our lord the King, can require no more.
-For mens religion to God, is betwixt God and themselves; the King shall not answer for it; neither may the King be judg betweene God and man.
+John Smyth's 1612 "Propositions and Conclusions ..." was, according to William Lumpkin, "perhaps the first confession of faith of modern times to demand freedom of conscience and separation of church and state."
+Said Smyth, "... the magistrate is not by virtue of his office to meddle with religion, or matters of conscience, to force or compel men to this or that form of religion, or doctrine: but to leave Christian religion free, to every man's conscience ... for Christ only is the king, and lawgiver of the church and conscience (James 4:12)."

+Thomas Helwys, upon returning to England with a remnant of Smyth's group, released in 1612 his document titled A Short Declaration of the Mistery of Iniquity.
+He was rewarded with a prison sentence, but not before this pioneer Baptist freely professed of the Roman Catholics of England that our lord the King hath no more power over their consciences then ours, and that is none at all: for our Lord the King is but an earthly King, and if the Kings people be obedient & true subjects, obeying all humane lawes made by the King, our lord the King, can require no more.
+For mens religion to God, is betwixt God and themselves; the King shall not answer for it; neither may the King be judg betwene God and man.
 Let them be heretikes, Turks, Jewes or whatsoever, it apperteynes not to the earthly power to punish them in the least measure.8